ozzyjohnson/docker-boinc-gpu/README.md

 docker-boinc-gpu
 ================

-A container with all the necessary to BOINC GPU projects via CUDA within Docker.
+Builds a container with all the necessary bits to run BOINC GPU projects via CUDA within Docker.

 ### Usage: